AnastasiaE3/AnastasiaE3/cover.md

 **Zip Code | Wilmington, DE**
  *2023 Certificate of Completion*

-**Bucks County Community College | Newtown, PA**
-  *September 2019 – May 2021*
-  Completed 51 of 62 credits towards an Associate of Arts in Communications Studies.

-**M.I.
-Malyutin Art College | Ivanovo, Russia**
-  *September 2016 – May 2017*
-  Completed initial coursework towards a degree in Product Design.

 I am excited about the opportunity to bring my unique skill set and experiences to a career in software development.
 I look forward to collaborating with your team to build efficient and useful solutions.
 Thank you for considering my application.